preichenberger/go-coinbasepro/README.md

 ```

 ### Decimals
+!!!
+As of 0.5 this library uses strings and is not backwards compatible with previous versions

 To manage precision correctly, this library sends all price values as strings.
 It is recommended to use a decimal library
 like Spring's [Decimal](https://github.com/shopspring/decimal) if you are doing any manipulation of prices.